What is high blood pressure (HBP)?

 - Lose weight if you’re overweight.

-- Eat a healthy diet that’s low in salt, saturated fat, trans fat and cholesterol.
+- Eat a healthy diet that’s low in salt, saturated fat and trans fat.

-- Eat fruits and vegetables, and fat-free or low-fat dairy products.
+- Eat fruits and vegetables, and low-fat dairy products.

 - Enjoy regular physical activity.